All times are in EST

 Perhaps the most resounding lesson from the pandemic and our effort to understand and respond to it, is the need to mainstream analysis and advice that takes account of differences by gender, race, income, disability status and more.
 Attention to gender differences, and differences of experience within a gender, has proven critical to understanding risk and capabilities.
 In the post-COVID phase, that GBA+ perspective can and must be embedded in how Canada, across the public, private and voluntary sectors, plans for and implements the recovery from the COVID pandemic and recession.

-The Policy Briefing is scheduled for publication in the fall of 2021.
+The Policy Briefing is scheduled for publication in the winter of 2021.

 Women in Racialized CommunitiesMonday, November 15 10:30 - 11:30